Time to Get Personal

 No, I am not suggesting you send an individual email to each of the hundreds or thousands of people on your list.
 Instead, take advantage of the personalization tags available from email tools like Constant Contact or Mail Chimp.

-Start by adding the person’s first name to the subject line of the email.
+Add the person’s first name to the subject line of the email.
 If there are 10 or 15 emails in my inbox, I am going to naturally see my name first.
 It is human nature.
 Once I see my name I am more likely to actually open that email.
+This little bit of marketing personalization will dramatically increase the engagement rate with your email.

 Use what you know